 On September 17, 2020, the FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958), Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 The ASU requires nonprofits to change their financial statement presentation and disclosure of contributed nonfinancial assets, or gifts-in-kind.
 The FASB issued the update in an effort to improve transparency in reporting nonprofit gifts-in-kind.
 The ASU requires the new standard to be applied retrospectively, with amendments taking effect for the Organization's fiscal year ending December 31, 2022.
+During the year ended December 31, 2022, the Organization did not receive any contributions of non-financial assets.

 In February 2016, the FASB issued ASU 2016-02, Leases.
 This accounting standard requires lessees to recognize assets and liabilities related to lease arrangements longer than 12 months on the balance sheet as well as additional disclosures.
 In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842): Targeted Improvements, to simplify the lease standard's implementation.
 On June 3, 2020, the FASB deferred the effective date of this standard for certain entities.
 This standard will be effective for the Organization's fiscal year ending December 31, 2022.
-The Organization is currently assessing the impact of these pronouncements on their consolidated financial statements.
+However, the Organization's leases were less than 12 months so no additional disclosures are necessary.